Firm Profile > Holland & Knight > Mexico City, Mexico

 Holland & Knight > Firm Profile

-Holland & Knight is one of the few U.S.-based firms with a full-service office located in Mexico.
+Holland & Knight is one of the few US-based firms with a full-service office located in Mexico.
 Our Mexico City office is a key component of our Latin America Practice, helping provide broad representation for clients across the region.
 Members of our Mexico Practice have extensive experience assisting various public and private sector interests, including advising the Mexican government; state, local and other municipal governments; foreign and domestic investors; and small companies to large multinational corporations.
 In particular, our team was instrumental in the development of the real estate capital, structured finance and securitization markets, including the formation of the largest real estate investment trusts (REITs) in Mexico.

 Holland & Knight Mexico City was established in 2013.
 The firm currently has eight partners and more than 40 attorneys and legal professionals.
 Our hands-on experience is enhanced by working relationships established with leaders in Mexico’s business and government sectors.

-Our Mexico City office offers our clients a one-stop shop with full-service practice capabilities.
+Main areas of practice: Our Mexico City office offers our clients a one-stop shop with full-service practice capabilities.
 We have assisted the Mexican government in the analysis, design and drafting of key current legislation and regulations, and have been a leading participant in the establishment of the Mexican securitization industry.
 We also have significant experience in the energy sector, including oil and gas, electricity, liquefied natural gas (LNG), renewables, biofuels, and government procurement.
 The firm also has participated in several of the nation’s most significant and pioneering transactions, as well as has designed structures for several large-scale deals that are currently considered to be a standard in the financial markets.

 Our Energy Team collaborates with our corporate and financial services practices, allowing the firm to participate in important energy and finance projects.
 This multi-practice teamwork allows for a comprehensive in-house approach to better serve our clients and provide innovative solutions, including on several government-sponsored energy projects.